Moxa-Linux/mxu11x0/readme.txt

       If you want to install more than one UPort USB serial Hub, the best way is to connect to USB port directly.
 In lab test, four USB ports with four UPorts still work very well.
 If we connect to USB hub, the throughput will be dropped down.
-To get good performance,please connecting UPort 1110/1130/1150/1150I or USB console to USB port directly .
+To get good performance, please connecting UPort to USB host directly .

    2. Compile error
       To build Moxa driver, it needs kernel header files.
 If you got